Skip to content

 Why voids?

-Pore network modeling research often struggles with reproducibility because the mapping from segmented images to simulation results involves many implicit choices:
+Digital porous-media transport research often struggles with reproducibility because the mapping from segmented images or coefficient fields to simulation results involves many implicit choices:

 • Which pore and throat size definitions are used?